 Camping on the Camino

 People often ask us about the possibility of camping on the Camino.
 If you want to do it for the sake of saving money it’s not worth it.
 Unless you’re planning to do wild camping which is not allowed in many places in Spain in particular on the beaches.
 Public albergues are the best and the cheapest way of accommodation on the Camino.
-To pay between 8 Euros to sleep in a bed, to have a hot shower, electricity, and a kitchen is not much.
+To pay 10 Euros to sleep in a bed, to have a hot shower, electricity, and a kitchen is not bad.

 Bedbugs can be easily carried by one person from albergue to albergue hiding in a sleeping bag, backpack, etc. You can get them anywhere but some albergues are famous for having bed bugs.
-If you want to make sure you skip such places check reviews on Gronze if there are several people complaining about bed bugs I’d rather not stay there.
+If you want to make sure you skip such places check reviews on Gronze.
+If there are several people complaining about bed bugs I’d rather not stay there.

-Bed bugs usually hide in wooden cracks, under mattresses, etc. Albergues with tile floors, metal beds, rubber mattresses, and pillow casings might look not very comfortable but your chances of having bed bugs there are smaller.
+Bed bugs usually hide in wooden cracks, under mattresses, etc. Albergues with tile floors, metal beds, rubber mattresses and pillow casings might look not very comfortable but your chances of having bed bugs there are smaller.
 Places with old wooden floors and beds, wool blankets, and old mattresses are perfect spots for bedbugs.

-Bed bug bites are different from mosquito bites.
+Bed bugs bites are different from mosquito bites.
 Bed bugs usually bite in a line following the vein.
 Their bites are very itchy, some people are allergic to them.
-If you wake up in the morning and see a row of bites you can almost be sure you were bitten by bed bugs.
+If you wake up in the morning and see a row of bites you can be sure you were bitten by bed bugs.
 In this case make sure to check your sleeping bag, clothes, backpack, etc.

 How to deal with bed bugs?